hangy/qfusion-xcompile/README.md

 Since you probably don't need full git clone of your project to build qfusion, you can change your build slaves to use sparse git checkouts.
-After a slave completes the first build (or at least initializes the git repository), issue the following commands in appropriate directories for each slave:
+After a slave completes the first build (or at least initializes the git repository), issue the following commands in build directories for each slave:

 > git config core.sparsecheckout true